Vininhos/Dotfiles/README.md

 # Dotfiles
-My basic files for I3WM running on Arch Linux.
+My basic files for I3WM on Arch Linux.